 Here are the top 3 I recommend always having by your night stand.

-- Lepidolite promotes peaceful sleep and is one of my favorite crystals for dream recall.
+promotes peaceful sleep and is one of my favorite crystals for dream recall.
 Meditate with it right before bed with the affirmation that you will remember your dreams when you wake up, then place it under your pillow.
 The next morning place the lepidolite on your third eye for a few minutes.
-Everytime I do this at least 4 dreams come back to memory!
+Every time I do this at least 4-5 dreams come rushing back to memory!

-- Malachite helps with insomnia.
+This beautiful green crystal helps with insomnia and restless nights.
 Hold Malachite one hour before you want to go to sleep and keep it with you when you go to bed.
 Do this for two weeks although you should notice a difference sooner!